 Some visible glare when placed directly opposite bright lights or windows.

 The TCL QM7K is a solid TV for gamers.
 Its input lag is very low, and it supports every VRR mode and has a ton of supported resolutions, including 4k @ 144Hz and 1080 @ 288Hz.
-Its pixel transitions are decent, but they're fast for an LED, so any gamer who is used to gaming on that panel technology will be happy with this TV's responsiveness.
-Still, those used to OLEDs are going to notice some obvious motion blur, especially at lower refresh rates.
+Its pixel transitions are decent, but they're fast for an LED, so any gamer used to that panel technology will be happy with this TV's responsiveness.
+Still, those used to OLEDs will notice some obvious motion blur, especially at lower refresh rates.
 The TV is very colorful in HDR, and its black levels are great, leading to an impressive HDR presentation overall.

 Very low input lag.